ada-akbar/ada-akbar.github.io/_posts/2018-12-13-panama-papers.md

     frameborder="0">
 </iframe>

 We observe that many of these jurisdictions are located in *tax havens*, or a country with very low taxation rates for foreigners.
 Furthermore, the majority of countries that have entities in the papers come from a country with favorable business conditions (Hong Kong, Switzerland and Luxembourg) or fiscal paradises (Panama, Jersey).
-These countries are very business friendly: in other words they have extremely low tax rate and fot this reason they are called tax havens.
+These countries are very business friendly: in other words, they have extremely low tax rate and fot this reason they are called tax havens.
 But why would entities already in tax havens go offshore if the business conditions from the country they come from are already optimal?
 And most importantly, what are the reasons pushing entities in non tax paradises countries to go offshore?

 It seems clear that corporate tax level is a strong determinant for entities to set up their business in tax havens.
-But is it also the reason for which entities from non tax havens set up holding in offshore jurisdictions?
+But is it also the reason for which entities from non-tax havens set up holding in offshore jurisdictions?

 ## What drives entities to go offshore?

-It is probable that entities from all over the world are firstly influenced to go set their businesses already in countries which offer particularly good business conditions such as Switzlerand, Panama, the Channel Islands (Jersey and Guernsey), Luxemburg, the Cayman Islands, Lichteinstein, Singapore and Monaco, Isle of Man and Gibraltar.
+It is probable that entities from all over the world are firstly influenced to go set their businesses already in countries which offer particularly good business conditions such as Switzerland, Panama, the Channel Islands (Jersey and Guernsey), Luxemburg, the Cayman Islands, Lichteinstein, Singapore and Monaco, Isle of Man and Gibraltar.
 These countries are known for being small and very developed with high income per capita, but also to often be tax havens.

 Hence, on the one hand it is crucial to understand what are these business conditions (economic and bureaucratic) that make this set of countries the optimum place to do business, but also to easily go offshore and on the other hand what are the economic and bureaucratic causes which influence entities in the other countries to go offshore.

-Firstly the corporate tax rate in small developed countries is plotted against the number of entities offshore per country in log scale.
+Firstly, the corporate tax rate in small developed countries is plotted against the number of entities offshore per country in log scale.
 By observing the plot below some important considerations can be drawn; two set of countries can be identified: tax havens countries and small developed countries.
-Firstly the tax havens countries can be identified very easily since they have a high presence in the papers and at the same time they have really low tax rates.
+Firstly, the tax havens countries can be identified very easily since they have a high presence in the papers and at the same time they have really low tax rates.
 The rest of the countries are small developed usually European countries.
-The trend of non tax havens countries shows that high tax rate is not a factor pushing entities to go offshore; in fact the opposite could be true: there seems to be a negative exponential relationship between presence in panama papers and tax rates, but the two tail test p-value of such relationship seems to imply that no relationship exist between tax rate and number of entities in Panama Papers for small developed countries.
-However this relationship could imply the presence of an hidden covariate: high tax rate might be synonym of tighter control and regulations on entities going offshore, meaning that countries with tighter controls will naturally have a lower number of offshore companies.
+The trend of non-tax havens countries shows that high tax rate is not a factor pushing entities to go offshore; in fact the opposite could be true: there seems to be a negative exponential relationship between presence in panama papers and tax rates, but the two tail test p-value of such relationship seems to imply that no relationship exist between tax rate and number of entities in Panama Papers for small developed countries.
+However, this relationship could imply the presence of an hidden covariate: high tax rate might be synonym of tighter control and regulations on entities going offshore, meaning that countries with tighter controls will naturally have a lower number of offshore companies.

-In addition the graph also seems to suggest that the reasons behind the presence of many companies offshore in tax havens is not only the low taxation levels: in fact corporate tax rate of tax havens countries is often comparable to that one of other small european countries.
+In addition, the graph also seems to suggest that the reasons behind the presence of many companies offshore in tax havens is not only the low taxation levels: in fact corporate tax rate of tax havens countries is often comparable to that one of other small European countries.
 As a matter of fact tax havens countries offer entities favorable conditions to easily set companies offshore compared to other small countries.

 <iframe src="/assets/taxratesmalldevelopedcountries.html"